mayankysharma/mayankysharma.github.io/content/_index.md

           date_start: '2024-02-01'
           date_end: ''
           description: |2-
-              * Developing a autonomous mobile robot to explore and map a warehouse with RTAB-Map pipeline using LiDAR, IMU, Depth Camera, Nvidia Jetson Orin Nano, and ROS2 to monitor carbon monoxide levels.
+              * Developed an autonomous mobile robot for mapping, navigation, and carbon monoxide monitoring in a warehouse using ROS2.
+              * Created ROS2 wrappers for YOLOv8n human and forklift detection, optimized inference with TensorRT, achieving 3x faster inference speed than the base model on Nvidia Jetson Orin Nano.
-              * Created a ReactJS web app for a ROS2 robot, enabling remote teleoperation, navigation map visualization, and real-time monitoring,improving operational efficiency and user experience.
+              * Developed a ReactJS [web app](https://github.com/mayankysharma/ROS2-ReactJS-App) for remote teleoperation, map visualization, and real-time monitoring, boosting efficiency by 20%.
+Link
               * Utilized EKF to fuse wheel odometry, and IMU data streams for non-linear state estimation.

         - title: Robotics Engineer Intern